-Malpractice can take these forms with regard to academic integrity:
+Misconduct can take these forms regarding academic integrity:

 Plagiarism

 Plagiarism is deliberately and knowingly taking ideas, images or written documents from someone else including an AI platform and presenting them as one's own.

 Where a student has poorly referenced work, where the quality of referencing does not meet the required standards of IAA (and therefore the IB), the work will be classed as plagiarised.